swiftlang/swift/docs/ASTCacheSerializationFormat.md

   dump, and `ImportDecl` insertion shifts the numbering.
 Structural pointer ID normalization in the compare script could address this.

+## 8.2.
+Decision: serialize full function body AST in the bitstream

+**Date:** 2026-07-06

+**Background:** A custom `bodyBlob` binary format was attempted to serialize type-checked function bodies (BraceStmt with expression trees).
+After ~25 commits, the approach was abandoned because:

+1. It was a parallel serialization format that reimplemented what the bitstream already does for decls and types, but worse — each expression kind needed its own serialization path for types, decl refs, substitution maps, source ranges, and flags.
+With ~10 AST node subsystems to cover and no shared infrastructure, it could never achieve full fidelity.
+2. The `ErrorExpr` placeholders it produced for unresolved decls/types crashed SILGen during `-emit-object` warm builds ("expression kind should not survive to SILgen").
+3. 169 diffs remained after extensive effort, with no clear path to zero.

+**Decision:** Extend the bitstream serialization itself to write expression and statement AST nodes.
+The existing `Serializer` base class already serializes decls, types, and signatures with full fidelity — that's why non-body diffs were driven to zero.
+But it has NO expression or statement serialization at all (no `writeExpr`, no `visitStmt`).
+The `Serializer::writeStmtRef` method exists but always writes null.

+The plan is to extend the `ASTCacheSerializer` to serialize function bodies as bitstream records, using the same `writeType`, `addDeclRef`, `SubstitutionMap` serialization, etc. that the existing infrastructure provides.
+This gives full fidelity because every type and decl reference in the body resolves through the same tables used for the rest of the AST.

+**Key constraint:** The `.swiftmodule` format must not break.
+New record types for expressions/statements must be appended to the enum, just as `DEPENDENT_MEMBER_NAMED_TYPE` was.
+Existing `.swiftmodule` readers never encounter these records.

 ## 9. Key source files

 | File | Role |